 Best Practices and Lessons Learned

 Operational needs are key.
 The single most important consideration in assessing integration and/or interoperability solutions is to first understand the operational requirement for exchanging data.
 Ask yourself: "How much and what type of information is required to be exchanged for the system to perform its mission?"

-Importance of early and continuous operator involvement.
+Early and continuous operator involvement is important.
 Get users involved early and include them in the operational implications of the I&I solution strategies being considered.
 This is a continuous process, not a one-time activity.

 Working groups that work.
 Establish an interoperability working group, including all stakeholders, early in the development cycle and meet regularly.
 There is no better way to ensure nothing "falls through the cracks" than to regularly meet with all stakeholders and discuss the specifics of integration and interoperability.
 Something as simple as a difference in nomenclature can result in opposite polarities on either end of a signal, with the result that interoperability doesn't happen.